hsauro/PathwayDesigner/README.md

 # PathwayDesigner

-This is a rewrite of the original PathwayDesigner.
+This is a rewrite of the original PathwayDesigner application.
 This version will run on Windows and Mac OSX

 ## Overview